rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/contributing-to-reaction.md

 ## Breaking changes
 If you have a breaking changes, list them here, otherwise list none.

-Examples of breaking changes include changing file names, moving files, deleting files, renaming functions or exports, or changes to code which might cause previous versions of Reaction or third-party code not to work as expected.
+Examples of breaking changes include changing file names, moving files, deleting files, renaming functions or exports, or changes to code which might cause previous versions of Demandr third-party code not to work as expected.

 Note any work that you did to mitigate the effect of any breaking changes such as creating migrations, deprecation warnings, etc.